IPMarkov19/Biology_Project/README.md

 - Georgi Milev - [GNMilev19](https://github.com/GNMilev19) - QA Engineer

 #  How to install⚙️ <a name = "installation"></a>
-Go to [This link](https://codeload.github.com/IPMarkov19/Biology_Project/zip/refs/heads/main?token=APGEKV3V66O7JSRMS54QNQ3CO6IZE) and download the last release.
+Clone this link https://github.com/IPMarkov19/Biology_Project.git using command prompt.
-Unzip and open the folder open the folder BiologyProject.
-Then open Biologyproject.sln.
+Open the folder BiologyProject.
+Then open BiologyProject.sln.
 Then run the console and you are ready to go.

 # Resume of the poject 💻 <a name = "resume"></a>